 For decades, plastic surgeons have been able to use skin and fat from a patient’s abdomen to create a natural breast reconstruction.

 The Breast Cancer Program includes board-certified plastic surgeons who are specially trained in the latest reconstructive techniques.
 They offer a full range of reconstructive options for women in virtually any situation.

+The blood vessels are matched to supplying vessels at the mastectomy site, and a new breast is formed.
+Three months later, a new nipple is reconstructed, and finally tattooing of the nipple completes the reconstruction.
 Because DIEP Flap preserves the patient’s abdominal muscles, the patient recovers faster, experiences fewer complications (such as hernia) and maintains her core abdominal strength.

 Reconstruction using silicone breast implants is an option for many women, including patients who have had a skin-sparing mastectomy.
 Implant reconstruction can be an important alternative for women who are not good candidates for reconstruction using their own tissue.